AhmedMostafaAttiaaa/RAG_system/README.md

-# RAG_system
+# RAG System

-A complete project for RAG system developed from scratch, featuring full implementation and deployment.
+This repository contains the code and resources for building a Retrieval-Augmented Generation (RAG) system from scratch.